adikal/cricket/README.txt

 The default run configuration (i.e. with no arguments specified) simulates one T20 match between India and Australia and displays graphs with stats at the end.

+UPDATE: There is now a "build" folder with a pre-packaged JAR file (cricket.jar)

+To run the app, navigate to the build folder and type:

+	java -cp cricket.jar cricket.aiengine.TestAIEngine play [N]

+	where N = number of overs you wish to simulate (e.g. N=10 for a 10 over match)